Getdeck/Getdeck.github.io/docs/deckfile/deckfile-specs.md

 also a valid namespace identifier.
 For more information please check the Kubernetes documentation on [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

+#### `notes`
+Valid string values for the `notes` attribute are: an arbitrary text to describe this deck.
+It is displayed at the end of the installation of this deck and is useful to provide additional guidance for the developer to get started.

 #### `sources`
 Valid object values for the `sources` attribute are: a list of valid [source](#source-definition) objects.